Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Samplizer for Pure States

 Our algorithms for trace distance and fidelity estimation employ a $2$-samplizer for pure states, which will be formally described in \cref{sec:algo}.
 Our definition of samplizer for pure states is inspired by the general samplizer defined in \cite{WZ24}, where the latter simulates quantum query algorithms with query access to block-encoding oracles for quantum states.
-Their relationship is further discussed in \cref{sec:general-samplizer}.
+Here, the block-encoding oracle input model is standard in quantum algorithms, e.g., Hamiltonian simulation \cite{GSLW19} and solving systems of linear equations \cite{CAS+22}.
+It is worth noting that for pure states, the reflection oracle is computationally equivalent to the block-encoding oracle up to a constant factor (cf.\ \cite[Lemma 5.5]{CWZ24}).
+The relationship between the samplizer for pure states and the general samplizer is further discussed in \cref{sec:general-samplizer}.